 - Best Fit - The image will be scaled to fit the workspace proportionally, with bars being added around the edge if it is not a 1:1 fit

-- Desktop Stretch - The background will cover the whole workspace, regardless of any visible docks
+- Desktop Stretch - The background will cover the whole workspace, and will move rather than change scale when docks are opened/closed

 - Show background images on workspaces: This option controls whether the selected background image should be shown or not.
 By default this is checked as on.